NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 * Composite containers

-  A variant can be a container that can also contain other containers (e. g. a map where one of it's values ia an array).
+  A variant can be a container that can also contain other containers (e. g. a map where one of its values in an array).
 Try to avoid deep nesting of containers as the more complicated data you are trying to write the more room for error you introduce.

 ![](images/firebase/db/DbCompositeContainer.png)